fostiropoulos/ablator/docs/source/index.rst

                                     </div>
                                     <div class="card-texts">
                                        <p>
-                                          For more basic usages of Ablator, please refer to the Basic Tutorials section below.
+                                          For more basic usages of ABLATOR, please refer to the Basic Tutorials section below.
                                        </p>
                                     </div>
                               </div>